rudy-digipen/doodle-release/README.md

 ## Notable Changes

 - added functionality to draw to an image rather than the window
+    * Fixed bug where generated image was appearing upside down
+    * Anti-Aliasing now turned on by default when drawing to image
 - The doodle Image class can now be copied like normal objects.
     * It is more flexible when it is created in a global scope, so debug builds shouldn't see any popups from OpenGL asserts.
     * Got rid of the `Image::color` type.
 Now there is only one color type, which is `doodle::Color`